 We normally use the present simple to talk generally about these activities.

 “I wash the dishes in my house.”

 “I always study English.”

-Now think of some things that you don’t do.
+Now think of some chores or actions that you don’t normally do.
 They could look like this:

 Paint your house.